davidjahn/pcc-learning-name/README.md

 ## How to run

+This is a Spring Boot application which has 2 REST endpoints

+1. `/` - landing page url.
+Just returns Ping.
+2. `/hello` - Hits a service which returns a `Hello World` string with current timestanp.
+The return value is cached in the PCC cluster.
+Next time when you hit this URL you will notice the timestamp is not updated, as it is picked from the cache rather than from the service.

 #### On Pivotal Cloud Foundry (PCF)
 This application can be `cf push`ed with the `manifest.yaml` present in the root directory.